Added to Saved items

 What you need to know about sexual consent

-It has been a year since the #MeToo movement sparked an unprecedented conversation around sexual harassment and assault.
-In 2017, dozens of people came forward with allegations against powerful men in Hollywood, igniting a discussion not only about the prevalence of assault, but also about sexual consent.
+The #MeToo movement sparked an unprecedented conversation around sexual harassment and assault and saw many people come forward with allegations against powerful men in Hollywood.
+It started a discussion not only about the assault, but about sexual consent too.

-"With regards to sexual activity, the legal definition of consent in England and Wales set out by the Sexual Offences Act 2003, is when someone "agrees by choice ... and has the freedom and capacity to make that choice," says Bekki Burbidge, deputy chief executive at the sexual health charity FPA.
+Bekki Burbidge, former deputy chief executive at the sexual health charity FPA, says: "With regards to sexual activity, the legal definition of consent in England and Wales set out by the Sexual Offences Act 2003, is when someone 'agrees by choice ... and has the freedom and capacity to make that choice'.

 "So it means that someone agrees of their own free will, without threat, pressure or coercion, that they know what they're consenting to, and have the capability to make that decision for themself."